ricebear-org/ricebear-org.github.io/discord.md

 To go to the ricebear homepage, click [here](/).

-**Join the ricebear Discord:** must be invited by a Ring 3 or above (a Member) or apply to join.
-The application process will be open when it is ready.
+**Join the ricebear Discord:** must be invited by a Ring 2 or above (a Member+) or apply to join, or be accepted through a "staging" process.
+Whenever this process is open, this page and #pr will be updated with details on how to begin.

 ## Table of Contents